aburkauskas/react-youtube-player/README.md

-# ReduxSimpleStarter
+# ReactJS Simple Player

-Simple play ground for ReactJs.
+##Purpose: play ground for ReactJs exploration.

+##About project:

-That simple app is like youtuve clone, to search list and play youtube videos.
+That simple app is like youtube clone, to search list and play youtube videos.

-I was using youtube-search-api for that.
+Check package.json for packages were used.

 Simple, fast and nothing special <3.